 Ear Worm: Many of the songs, scary or not, but especially Shinsoku Neko's music.

 Goddamn Bats: The red demons.
-Though they only appear in one part of the game — specifically, the Womb Level near to where you get the Viscera effect — they nastily disable your effects upon contact, not to mention there are a lot of them in said area.
+Though they only appear in one part of the game — specifically, the deeper areas of the Womb Level with floating mouths in the background — they nastily disable your effects upon contact and add a little to the corruption meter, not to mention there are a lot in said areas.
 In the endgame, though, they become even worse.
 They're just about everywhere at this point in the game, they slowly wear Rust down, move erratically, and have an annoying habit of speeding up when they have a clear path to Rust.
 On the other hand, they make certain spots that normally had Kaibutsu easier as they replace a lot of them, meaning Rust can just tank the damage and move on.
 Except that if you touch too many, you explode in a bloody mess!